auth0/docs/articles/extensions/custom-social-extensions.md

 #### New Connection: Apps

-Once you have successfully configured the connection, you will be presented with a list of apps associated with your Auth0 tenant under the **Apps** tab of the **New Connection** window.
+Once you have successfully configured the connection, you will be presented with a list of apps associated with your Auth0 domain under the **Apps** tab of the **New Connection** window.

 Using the slider, enable this social connection for the apps that you want to use it with.